Lane Kenworthy, The Good Society

 What institutions and policies contribute to a prosperous, dynamic, open, fair, and inclusive society?
 This book, The Good Society, is my attempt at an answer.

-The book is wide-ranging, covering everything from jobs to immigration to foreign policy to religion.
-It’s organized around the ends we seek in a good society — democracy, economic security, freedom, and more.
+The book is wide-ranging, covering everything from jobs to incomes to foreign policy to religion.
+It’s organized around the ends we seek in a good society — democracy, economic security, freedom, happiness, and more.
 These ends drive the content.
 I make no attempt to identify a set of core principles or concepts that can be deployed across issue areas.
 Instead I ask questions such as “How do rich countries lift up the poor?” and “Why haven’t Americans gotten happier?,” and I try to answer those questions using available information.

 The book is evidence-based.
 Good answers to these questions require attention to theory.
 But while theory gives us hints about how things work, it rarely gives us answers.
 For answers, we need data.